How to Help the Indie Authors in Your Life: Be HONEST

 But that's not how this works.
 That's not how ANY of this works.

 Traditional publishing is even more cutthroat today than it was in the past.
 With the advent of social media, agents aren't looking for lackluster first draft manuscripts that can be molded into masterpieces.
 They're looking for top tier, polished, ready-to-distribute finished books from eagle-eyed authors that have already done the fit and finish work to get their book ready for prime time.
-They also want to see an established social media presence with a decent following of readers who are excited about when the next book comes out.
-In today's world, you have to prove you have the skills FIRST and THEN you might be one of the lucky ones who win the lottery with being offered a traditional publishing contract.
+In some cases, they also want to see an established social media presence with a decent following of readers who are excited about when the next book comes out.
+In today's world, you may find that you have to prove you have the skills FIRST and THEN you might be one of the lucky ones who win the lottery with being offered a traditional publishing contract.

 Reserving criticism does no one any favors

-I'm in several book-related groups on Facebook.
-Some are focused on women who love to read, others are focused on supporting indie authors, others are just book lovers, in general.
+Some of my book-related groups are focused on women who love to read, others are focused on supporting indie authors, others are just book lovers, in general.
 While most groups tend to focus on the same mainstream, best selling authors and titles, the more niche genre ones lean more towards supporting indie authors, which is great...in some ways.

-What's not great is that a lot of those fans are so committed to supporting indie authors that they hold back their criticism and keep their standards low.
-They know it's an indie title, so there's an expectation of questionable quality, in comparison to the mass-produced authors, who have all the resources and support of a full publishing house.
+What's not great is that a lot of those fans are so committed to supporting indie authors that they lower their expectations and also hold back on criticism.
 I can't tell you how many discussion threads I've gotten into with people who insist on not leaving any kind of rating or review for an indie book that they would have left a one-star and a lot of criticism on, because they "don't want to hurt an indie author."

 Please rate us and leave honest, detailed reviews